prashantkhurana/Rust-Java-Import-Order/README.md

  1. A way to learn rust.
 This was my first rust program.
 I chose the problem statement of organizing imports of every file in a folder because :

  - The project I wanted to perform the operation on has over 1000 java files.
-So I can't do that individually over each file.
+So I can't do that individually over each file using intellij.
- - Writing a import formatter meant,  I need know how to read and write files and how to do custom sorting.
+ - Writing a import organizer meant,  I need know how to read and write files and how to do custom sorting.

  2. The problem wasn't a simple one but also not a difficult one.
 That meant it was challenging throughout but also not so much that I give up.